Okay Things to Ask LB

 What kind of shrink did/do you see?

-It is like any other tool: handled correctly in good hands, it is a huge force for good that can immensely improve well-being and level of functioning.
-Handled poorly in bad hands, it can fuck you up something awful.
-We generally recommend therapy, but can't encourage people enough to be very careful of who they choose.
+They're like any other tool: handled correctly in good hands, they're a huge force for good that can immensely improve well-being and level of functioning.
+Handled poorly in bad hands, they can fuck you up something awful.
+We'd be dead without them.

 SECTION VII: Fronting